simra-shahid/randomFunNotebooks/README.md

 # randomFunNotebooks
 Basic projects to get started with Data Science and python.
-These are the Datacamp and Dataquest notebooks.